-Delving into the world of "William Henry Perkin" offers IELTS candidates a unique opportunity to enhance their reading comprehension skills.
-This scientific text, rich in historical context and complex terminology, mirrors the challenges faced in the IELTS exam.
-By practising with materials like this, candidates can improve their ability to extract specific information, identify key ideas, and understand complex sentence structures.
-Moreover, the text's exploration of scientific discovery and its impact on society aligns with IELTS' emphasis on academic and general interest topics, making it an invaluable resource for exam preparation.
+"William Henry Perkin" passage offers IELTS candidates a unique opportunity to enhance their skimming and scanning skills for IELTS Reading.
+This scientific text, rich in historical context and complex terminology.
+By practising with materials like this, candidates can improve their ability to extract specific information.
+Text's exploration of scientific discovery and its impact on society aligns with IELTS.
+It makes an invaluable resource for exam preparation.
+These passages can enhance Academic Reading Skills, such as understanding main ideas.

 William Henry Perkin Reading Passage

 Perkin originally named his dye Tyrian Purple, but it later became commonly known as mauve (from the French for the plant used to make the colour violet).
-He asked advice of Scottish dye works owner Robert Pullar, who assured him that manufacturing the dye would be well worth it if the colour remained fast (i.e. would not fade) and the cost was relatively low.
+He asked for advice from Scottish dye works owner Robert Pullar, who assured him that manufacturing the dye would be well worth it if the colour remained fast (i.e., it would not fade) and the cost was relatively low.
 So, over the fierce objections of his mentor Hofmann, he left college to give birth to the modern chemical industry.

 With the help of his father and brother, Perkin set up a factory not far from London.
-Utilising the cheap and plentiful coal tar that was an almost unlimited by product of London’s gas street lighting, the dye works began producing the world’s first synthetically dyed material in 1857.
-The company received a commercial boost from the Empress Eugenie of France, when she decided the new colour flattered her.
+Utilising the cheap and plentiful coal tar that was an almost unlimited by-product of London’s gas street lighting, the dye works began producing the world’s first synthetically dyed material in 1857.
+The company received a commercial boost from Empress Eugenie of France when she decided the new colour flattered her.
 Very soon, mauve was the necessary shade for all the fashionable ladies in that country.

 Not to be outdone, England’s Queen Victoria also appeared in public wearing a mauve gown, thus making it all the rage in England as well.
 The dye was bold and fast, and the public clamoured for more.
 Perkin went back to the drawing board.